Azrxel/Obsidian-Vault/COMNET/CCNA2/Module 1 - Basic Device Configuration.md

 ### Switch LED Indicators
 - System LED (SYST): Shows whether the system is receiving power and functioning properly.
 - Redundant Power Supply LED (RPS): Shows the RPS status.
-- Port Status LED (STAT): When Green, indicates port status mode is selected, which is the default. snippets :
+- Port Status LED (STAT): When <span style="color:rgb(0, 176, 80)">Green</span>, indicates port status mode is selected, which is the default.
+Port status can then be understood by the light associated with each port
+- Port Duplex LED (SPEED): When <span style="color:rgb(0, 176, 80)">Green</span>, indicates p